Pullstring: Engines

 Many motorized lawn mowers, chainsaws, portable generators, and portable outboard motors use a pullstring or pullcord attached to a handle as a manual ignition device.
 Some vehicle engines are also started with pullchains, such as the early-1900s Puckridge, or pullcords, like the pre-release version of the Citroën 2CV car, and the DKW RT 125 scooter.
+Early jet engines such as the Junkers Jumo 004 used a Riedel two-stroke starter motor actuated by a pullcord.

 Weapons

 Some grenades such as the German Models 24, 39, and 43 have pullcords.
 Some machine guns such as the M73 machine gun and M85 machine gun use a pullchain to charge and/or fire them.
+The Kord machine gun uses a device to cock the weapon.

+Various Booby trap weapons and devices have used cords/cables.

 Transport

 A train's emergency brake can be a cord or chain that will stop the train when pulled.
-Older transit buses and trams/trolleys have a pullcord, also known as a bell cord, that a passenger can pull to signal the driver that they are requesting a stop.
+Some transit buses and trams/trolleys have a pullcord, also known as a bell cord, that a passenger can pull to signal the driver that they are requesting a stop.
+Many newer vehicles now use buttons to request stops instead.
 The Jaguar XK120 sports car's doors have no external handles so it uses an interior pullcord instead.